Scenario · Goffstown

 DIY attempted: None — homeowner elected the annual prevention plan after the prior year's emergency

 Outcome: Both early nests were knocked down at the inspection visit — no colony established, no workers, no wall-void access required.
-The season passed without a sting event or structural treatment at a fraction of the prior August emergency cost.
+The season passed without a sting event or structural treatment — a far simpler, lower-risk job than the prior year's August wall-void emergency.

-Range: Spring inspection band vs prior-year August emergency band (industry-survey estimate)
+Range: Spring inspection scope vs prior-year August wall-void emergency — quote by site inspection